michael2012z/BitBible/markdown/JPS/files/1Chr.md

 51. And some of the families of the sons of Kohath had cities of their borders out of the tribe of Ephraim.

-52. And they gave unto them the cityHeb. cities. of refuge, Shechem in the hill-country of Ephraim with the open land about it; Gezer also with the open land about it;
+52. And they gave unto them the city

 53. and Jokmeam with the open land about it, and Bethhoron with the open land about it;